 I always include Valentine messages of some sort!
 It's fun for me and fun for my kids.
 For example, a small paper heart for each day with messages like "Be Mine" and "I love your smile!".

-...By the way, the last day should be something extra special!!
+...The last day could be something extra special!!
 After-all, anticipation has been developed and it's finally Valentine's Day!

-...For an extra fun surprise on Valentine's Day Morning: On the last day write out a message saying something like "Will you be my Valentine?
+...For more ADVENTURE on Valentine's Day Morning: On the last day write out a message saying something like "Will you be my Valentine?
 If your answer is YES, go look in the kitchen...".
 That's were you put a little Valentine's Day gift basket or a chocolate heart or something really cool for Valentine's Day.
 My oldest loved that last year.
 Always finish off with something extra special!!!

 Besides a SWEET message each day, here are some small gift ideas for your Valentine countdown...